 6.13.8 The Organiser may modify these Terms and Conditions from time to time and any modifications will become binding on the Exhibitor when the Organiser has given notice.

-7.1.1 You may order books and training packages, as well as other products and services we may make available from time to time, via our Website or by telephone or post. eBooks can only be ordered via the Website.
-For orders via the Website, you will be required to choose a contact email address and password.
+7.1.1 In-House Training Units can only be ordered via the Website and purchased by credit/debit card.
+For these orders, you will be required to create an account on the Website by inputting your contact email address and a password.
 You are responsible for all sessions and transactions undertaken using these details.
 You should keep your password safe and not disclose it to anyone.
 You should change it immediately if you feel it has been compromised.
 If any of your details change, you must inform Optimus Education as soon as possible.
 You may update your details by signing into your account on the Website, and updating the relevant section.

 8.1 We are not able to guarantee delivery times but, as a guide, if you are located within the UK your order should usually arrive within 7 working days (unless notified otherwise) of us dispatching your order.
 Please allow up to two weeks for deliveries outside the UK.
 If you have not received your order within these time frames, please contact us.